Female Furies: The New 52

 In 2011, The New 52 rebooted the continuity of the DC universe and introduced a brand new Fury named Sweet Leilani.
 Granny Goodness sent Leilani to Earth to retrieve a Mother Box.
 She discovered that it was in the new O.M.A.C.'s possession.
 After a battle, Leilani was defeated and quickly retreated, vowing to return with the other Female Furies.
 Under unknown circumstances, Sweet Leilani left Darkseid's employ along with teammates Enchanthrax, Killsandra, and Thumpa, and formed the Femmes Fatales.
 Together, they joined the Cult of Yuga Khan.
 The cult's leader, Aagog, sent the Femmes Fatales to Earth to capture Beautiful Dreamer of the Forever People in hopes to resurrect Yuga Khan.
-After suffering defeat by the Forever People, the unconscious Femmes Fatales were gathered by Lashina and Granny Goodness, the latter of whom mentioned that a war was approaching and that "all they need is the kind of love only Granny can give".
+After suffering defeat by the Forever People, the unconscious Femmes Fatales were gathered by Lashina and Granny, the latter of whom mentioned that a war was approaching and that "all they need is the kind of love only Granny can give".

-During the Darkseid War, Lashina and Kanto went to Earth in search of the amazon Myrina Black, who had given birth to Darkseid's child, Grail.
+During the Darkseid War, Lashina and Kanto went to Earth in search of the Amazon Myrina Black, who had given birth to Darkseid's child, Grail.
 After Darkseid's death, Lashina, Kanto, and Kalibak encountered Wonder Woman, Mr. Miracle, and several other heroes.
 The New Gods were close to defeating the heroes until Big Barda appeared, which drove the villains back.
 Barda proposed a peace treaty with Lashina, but Lashina refused, declaring that the Furies would never stop hunting her down.

 Later, Barda returned to Apokolips and made a pact with the Furies: Barda would return to the group if they helped her defeat Grail and protect Mr. Miracle.
 While Grail and the newly revived, enslaved Darkseid were about to defeat Wonder Woman, Mr. Miracle, and the other heroes, Barda appeared through a boom tube alongside Lashina, Stompa, Bernadeth, Mad Harriet, Steppenwolf, Kalibak, and Kanto.
 Working together with the heroes, the Furies were able to defeat Grail and separate Darkseid from the Anti-Life Equation.
 In the ensuing explosion, Darkseid and Grail both vanish.
 Big Barda revealed the truth to Mr. Miracle and left with the other Furies back to Apokolips.